 The Arecibo Observatory is closed.

-A 1,000-foot diameter dish keeps us safe from asteroids, beamed a three-minute pictorial message 23,000 light-years away to the edge of the Milky Way Galaxy, and has assisted in numerous notable discoveries.
-It’s just three of the reasons why you should visit the Arecibo Observatory in Puerto Rico.
+A 1,000-foot diameter dish used to keep us safe from asteroids, beamed a three-minute pictorial message 23,000 light-years away to the edge of the Milky Way Galaxy, and has assisted in numerous notable discoveries.
+It’s just three of the reasons why the loss of the Arecibo Observatory in Puerto Rico is such a great loss.
 When it comes to telescopes, there are few as awe-inspiring as this one.

 Arecibo Observatory Facts

 The Arecibo Observatory was the brainchild of Cornell University professor William E. Gordon.
-Built into a natural limestone sinkhole in 1964, the telescope is made of nearly 40,000 perforated aluminum panels covering an area of about twenty acres.
-This is an extraordinary site, at 167 feet deep, the Arecibo telescope has been the largest and most sensitive radio telescope in the world.
+This was an extraordinary site, at 167 feet deep, the Arecibo telescope was the largest and most sensitive radio telescope in the world.

-Arecibo Radio Telescope is approximately 1 hour and 20 minutes from San Juan.
+Arecibo Radio Telescope was located approximately 1 hour and 20 minutes from San Juan.
 As you get closer to the site, navigating through narrow one-lane roads, twisting and turning up and around bends, is just part of the adventure of visiting the area.
-It’s a challenging drive for some, but there are reputable tours combining a visit to the Arecibo Radio Telescope with other activities in the area.

 A welcoming visitor’s center ushers visitors into a world of interactive exhibits and friendly and informative guides are on-hand to answer all questions.
 There’s a 20-minute video and then the anticipated opportunity to visit the observation deck to view the breathtaking radio telescope.